snpsuen/Kubernetes_CDN_VOD_Streaming/README.md

 ```
 It is these ts files together with the m3u8 metadata that are instrumental in the implementation of video streaming as they are pulled continuously in sequence by the client video player via standard HTTP GET requests.
 Henceforth, they will be served out as static, read-only files by the nginx web server in response to any on-demand requests for the media item concerned.

-Finally, create an HTML file and add it to the web server as a landing page that will be launched by a client to start playing the provisioned streaming contents on a browser.
+Finally, create an HTML file to add to the web server.
+It will serve as a landing page for a client to start streaming the provisioned scontents on a browser.
 ```
 cat > v0001.html <<EOF
 <!DOCTYPE html>